Lanean... Working... -- - -

 Karen D

 I had some pravems when I was younger-1 was bulimit realy badly school by a group of girls They used to call me names and even hit me once, but luckily, my parents were prat and they told my teachers so the girls stapped After that always wanted to help kids with similar problems su thar they didn't feel alone.
 I found nut about a vol counselling website run by young people, for people, and they accepted roy application young I've been working there for two years and ruity think I've made a difference.
-Most of the people who have emailed or phoned is usually report later that things have improved and this encourages t?? ?a continue helpty, I'm starting college next year but I'm going to continue working for the site a long : Nikki
+Most of the people who have emailed or phoned is usually report later that things have improved and this encourages t?? ?a continue helpty, I'm starting college next year but I'm going to continue working for the site as long as I can.

 83